- 2.1 Create Project

 - A project is a container to hold your workorders, which is explained in Section 2.2.

 - A project is a container where you can define multiple versions of the same BSP.
 For example, you can have the same BSP with different versions of APIs.

 - You can have as many projects as necessary.

-At this step you’ll be asked to select your application, such as multimedia, industrial controller, networking device, etc. Selecting an application is optional; you don’t have to make a selection if you don’t want, however, doing so will help Timesys assist you with your choices.
+At this step you’ll be asked to select your application, such as multimedia, industrial controller, networking device, etc. Selecting an application is optional; you can choose not to make a selection, however, making a selection will help Timesys assist you with your choices.

-To create a project, from the Web Factory, click on the 'Create a Project' button, then:
+To create a project, from the Factory, click on the ‘Create a Project’ button, then: